evaEko/knife_whetting_level/README.md

 # Knife Level

+> **⚠️ v2.0 is under heavy construction.**

+### Planned for v2.0

+- Predefined angle profiles — save and select common sharpening angles without manual calibration each time
+- Hardware power latch button on the PCB for reliable turn off and wake, replacing the soft-off workaround

 A digital angle level for knife sharpening.
 Measures blade pitch in real time using an IMU and displays the angle on a small OLED.
 Alerts you when you drift from your calibrated sharpening angle.

 ---